Tuesday August 2nd, 2022, 0820-1600

 24 miles, Gain 1160′, Loss 1430′, elevation 945′

 Today was supposed to be sort of an easy day, slack-packing along a road stretch so that we could connect our footsteps and reduce our food carry into the Pasayten Wilderness.
-Actually, beginning with Oroville, I’d already missed about 3 miles of road walking to the Whistler Canyon Trailhead.
+Actually, beginning with Oroville, I’d already missed 2.5 miles of road walking to the Whistler Canyon Trailhead.
 On my first visit to the area, I’d asked to be dropped off directly at the trailhead.
 I was so anxious to start the trail, I didn’t have the time or will to start off with a walk along the highway.
 Now I doubted if I would bother going back to complete it (newsflash…I didn’t).
 But I guess the 24 miles of road walking through the Similkameen River valley felt somehow necessary to the experience.
 I’d read about how hot and dry the road walk was, so it seemed like it was appropriate to suffer a little before entering the promised lands of the Cascades.

 We woke early and were out of the room by 7 am.
 We hadn’t secured a ride in order for the logistics of our slack-pack to work, but everything just seemed to fall into place in the morning.
 A local guy, Kevin, was staying at the motel and offered to drive us out past Loomis.
 This way we could walk back towards Oroville at our own pace.
 I guess we just couldn’t seem to break loose from our eastbound ways, even though we were now working our way west.
 We gave him some money for gas and began the road walk in the coolness of the morning.
 The past week had been brutally hot, with heat index warnings nearly every day.
 It had cooled off a bit but was still forecasted to be close to 100 degrees this day.
 We walked in the shade of the hills for a bit, then along Palmer Lake.
 Everything was going great until about 10 miles in, when I realized the water in the river was pretty gross.
 I was carrying only one small water bottle for the day, figuring I’d just filter water along the way.
 Trouble was, the whole area was surrounded by farms of apples, pears, alfalfa and many other commercial crops.
-I couldn’t help but imagine the agricultural runoff from all these farms, full or fertilizers, pesticides, and other stuff my filter doesn’t actually filter out.
+I couldn’t help but imagine the agricultural runoff from all these farms, full or fertilizers, pesticides, and other stuff my filter doesn’t actually filter.
 But I had to get more water at some point.
 Another problem was that although the road followed the river, much of the surrounding land was private property, baring access to the river.